mtkirby/audisp-simplify/README.md

         exe="/opt/splunk/bin/splunkd"
         exe="/opt/splunkforwarder/bin/splunkd"

-8) Restart the auditd service
+8) Restart the auditd service.
+If you are running systemd (CentOS 7+), then you will need to reboot.

 9) Done.
 Now you can watch the simple audit logs in /var/log/audisp-simplify